liuggio/liuggio.github.com/_posts/2012-07-30-statsd-graphite-vagrant-monitorize-your-life.md

 For your production env sure you need statsd, you do will want to use it.

-If your salary is paid by a website, you need to monitor and react, you need a monitor that pushes the informations.
+If your salary is paid by a website, you need to **monitor and react**, you need a monitor that pushes the informations.